halfer/cd-demo-container/README.md

 * Docker to containerise the app
 * Alpine Linux as a lightweight container OS
 * Docker Swarm to run multiple containers in a service
-* HTTP Health-checks to help Docker maintain availability
+* HTTP health-checks to help Docker maintain availability
 * CircleCI for integration
 * GitLab as a Docker image registry
 * Vultr as a cloud Linux host